First Union: Acquisition of Wachovia

 On April 16, 2001, First Union announced it would merge with Wachovia.
 This was viewed with great surprise by the financial press and security analysts.
 While Wachovia had been viewed as an acquisition candidate after running into problems with earnings and credit quality in 2000, the suitor shocked analysts as many speculated that Wachovia would be sold to Atlanta-based SunTrust.

 As an important part of the deal, while First Union was the nominal survivor, the merged company would assume the Wachovia name and stock ticker symbol (though it retained First Union's pre-2001 stock price history).
 Analysts said this move was most likely to help First Union acquire a new identity, as Wachovia's reputation was far better with consumers than First Union.
 At the same time, Wachovia's name and corporate identity would survive.

 The deal met with skepticism and criticism.
-Analysts, remembering the problems with the CoreStates acquisition, were concerned First Union's ability to merge with another large company.
+Analysts, remembering the problems with the CoreStates acquisition, were concerned about First Union's ability to merge with another large company.
 Winston-Salem's citizens and politicians suffered a blow to their civic pride because the merged company would be based in Charlotte, home to First Union.
 City leaders were concerned both by job losses and the loss of stature from losing a major corporate headquarters.
 First Union was concerned by the potential deposit attrition and customer loss in the city.
 First Union responded to these concerns by placing the wealth management and Carolinas-region headquarters in Winston-Salem.

 On May 14, 2001, SunTrust announced a rival takeover bid for Wachovia, the first hostile takeover attempt in the banking sector in many years.
 In its effort to make the deal appeal to investors, SunTrust argued that it would provide a smoother transition than First Union and offered a higher cash price for Wachovia stock than First Union.

 Wachovia's board of directors rejected SunTrust's offer and supported the merger with First Union.
 SunTrust continued its hostile takeover attempt, leading to a bitter battle over the summer between SunTrust and First Union.
 Both banks increased their offers for Wachovia, took out newspaper ads, mailed letters to shareholders, and initiated court battles to challenge each other's takeover bids.
 On August 3, 2001, Wachovia shareholders approved the First Union deal, rejecting SunTrust's attempts to elect a new board of directors for Wachovia and ending SunTrust's hostile takeover attempt.